t3rn/t3rn/docs/main/docs/components/become-an-executor.md

 ## Step 3 - Configure your Executor

-Configure your executor by editing `.envrc-example` and changing the values to your liking, renaming it to `.envrc` and using with [direnv](https://github.com/direnv/direnv#how-it-works).
+Configure your Executor by editing `.envrc-example` and changing the values to your liking, renaming it to `.envrc` and using with [direnv](https://github.com/direnv/direnv#how-it-works).

 <p align="center">
     <img height="150" src="/img/envrc.png?raw=true"/>
 </p>

-## Step 4 - Run executor
+## Step 4 - Run Executor

 If you’ve configured your `.envrc` file, then simply run `pnpm start`.